carr-matt/game-night-planner/journals/cedric_stewart.md

 Working on the back-end with Matt and Josh.
 Did some planning but we feel as if we really dont understand Fast Api.
 Going to take some time to do some extra research.

+## 11/21/22

+Worked with Josh and Matt on setting up the filtered search with the api.